V4Fire/Client/src/components/base/b-router/README.md

 * By default, the root tag of the component is `<div>`.

-## Why a component and not a plugin?
+## Why a component instead of a plugin?

-There are several reasons why this API is implemented as a component:
+There are several reasons why this API is implemented as a component rather than a plugin:

-1. It's easier to organize the logic of sub-routes or alternate routes: we can put two or more routers in a template and dynamically switch from one to the other using the `v-if` directive.
+1. It simplifies the organization of sub-routes or alternate routes: you can place two or more routers in a template and dynamically switch between them using the `v-if` directive.

-2. The router extends from the `iData` component, i.e., it can load routes to be managed from a server or other data source.
-   In addition, the router can apply modifiers and perform other actions like a normal component.
+2. The router extends from the `iData` component, meaning it can load and manage routes from a server or other data sources.
+Additionally, the router can apply modifiers and perform other actions like a regular component.

-3. The router is automatically compatible with all supported rendering engines.
+3. The router is automatically compatible with all supported rendering engines, ensuring consistent performance across different environments.

 ## How to use?